 Submit earnings to the Incomes Register

 - Acquire Suomi.fi e-Authorisation.
 Make sure that the authorised signatories are up to date in the Trade Register.
-Read more about e-Authorisation on the Tax Administration's webpage.
+Read more about e-Authorisation on the Tax Administration's website.
 If you report income data directly from your payroll administration system, apply for a digital certificate to use the Incomes Register’s technical interface.
-Read more about the certificate service on the Tax Administration's webpage.
+Read more about the certificate service on the Tax Administration's website.

 - Take out TyEL insurance.
 When reporting earnings, use Varma's pension provider code 55 and the pension policy number.
 The pension policy number is 11 digits long.
 If your insurance number is shorter than that, add zeros after the dash.